Five-Twenty-Ten: Ratings

 "Five-Twenty-Ten" first aired in the United States on November 16, 2012 on Fox.
 An estimated 2.7 million viewers watched the episode, and earned a ratings share of 0.9 among adults aged 18 to 49, to rank fourth in its timeslot.
 The episode increased in overall viewership from the previous episode.

 Reviews

 Noel Murray of The A.V.
 Club gave it a mixed review.
 He felt the episode's biggest fault was that it was too redundant, reminding the audience of previous events.
 But, Murray very much enjoyed Peter's mission to sabotage the Observers, calling it "both fascinating and tense".
 He awarded the episode a "B−" grade.
-IGN's Ramsey Isler gave it a very positive review, saying the episode had great plot points and revelations, and very much enjoyed Peter's new powers and the visual effects featured in the episode.
+IGNs Ramsey Isler gave it a very positive review, saying the episode had great plot points and revelations, and very much enjoyed Peter's new powers and the visual effects featured in the episode.
 He rated the episode 9.1 out of 10.